 Decoding the Stars

-Decoding the Stars: the Sprituals and the Underground Railroad was an integral part of the exhibition, Journey From Africa to Gullah, curated by Ellen Zisholtz, which explored the Gullah culture and its African origins and integrated the planetarium show with the exhibition.
-It has been selected internationally because it is a unique example of combining the humanities basis of an exhibition with science curricula, and has significance in future learning opportunities for “non astronomy education under the planetarium dome.”
+Decoding the Stars: the Spirituals and the Underground Railroad was an integral part of the exhibition, Journey From Africa to Gullah, curated by Ellen Zisholtz, which explored the Gullah culture and its African origins and integrated the planetarium show with the exhibition.
+It has been selected internationally because it is a unique example of combining the humanities basis of an exhibition with science curricula, and has significance in future learning opportunities for “non-astronomy education under the planetarium dome.”

 The presentation, Decoding the Stars: Spirituals and the Underground Railroad, details how coded language was used in American Civil War-era spirituals to guide escaped enslaved persons to freedom.
 The most famous example of these, also called map songs, is Follow the Drinking Gourd – drinking gourd being a symbol or code for the Big Dipper.
 Two stars on the bowl of the Big Dipper always point to the North Star, Polaris.
 Those running could always see the way North.
 Harriet Tubman's favorite was Swing Low Sweet Chariot, announcing that she was coming to lead people to freedom.
 Spirituals are sung throughout the presentation.